zextras/tech-doc/source/_includes/_upgrade/intro-ce.rst

    upgrade.
 If you install from an older version, you may need to execute further tasks to ensure proper functioning  of |product|.

-Moreover, incompatibilities may arise in case the upgrade includes third-party software, which may lead to some additional manual steps to be carried out.
-Section :ref:`upgrade-ts` below contains information to prevent or fix these issues.
+Moreover, in some cases, incompatibilities may seldom arise in the upgrade of third-party software, which may lead to some additional manual steps to be carried out.
+Section :ref:`upgrade-manual` below contains information to prevent or fix these issues.